Roznn/DEC/README.md

 is for the set with the same features but no class provided,  and the last is for test set  (acc.=0.80930) that has not seen features during training an no class information (see paper).
 The time reported (3.94839 seconds) is for running the full demo (training+testing of the model), here run on Octave on laptop (Surface Pro 7).

+When processing dataset `MNIST10`, the demo creates some  figures but not all work with Octave.

 ## Datasets